The Killzone series might not be the highest-profile Sony PlayStation exclusive going, but it's hard to deny the games long rich history.

 So what do we know?
 Let's recap.

-Right now we know that Guerrilla Games are very much focussed on the release of the sequel Horizon Zero Dawn.
+Right now we know that Guerrilla Games are very much focused on the release of the sequel Horizon Zero Dawn.

 Horizon Forbidden West is currently pencilled in to release in 2021 on PS4 and PS5.